whispyy/open-science-paper/doc.md

 In the header of ```index.md``` there is field to set up :

-* layout : keep to default
+* layout : classic for the classic theme or material for the material design one.
 * title : title of the article
 * description : description of the article (used also for the SEO)
 * keywords : keywords of the article (used also for the SEO)